ywuuu019/task-manager-app/README.md

 5. Test the API endpoints using Postman or other API testing tools.

 ## API Documentation
-API documentation can be viewed in [Swagger UI](https://link.com).
+API documentation can be viewed in [Swagger UI](https://task-manager-app-6zaqoqmicq-de.a.run.app/api-docs).
 Here are some commonly used endpoints:

 - `POST /users`: Create a new user
 - `POST /users/login`: User login
-- `POST /users/logout`: User logout
 - `POST /users/logoutAll`: User logout from all device
 - `POST /tasks`: Create a new task
 - `GET /users/me`: Get information of the currently logged-in user